rocrill/velo_city/README.md

 User stories relating to the All Products page:

-  * 3.1 As a user, I want to see a neatly displayed list of products with visually appealing images, clearly listing the name, price, category and rating of each product so I can decide on which products to view more detail on based on whether they are popular, relevant and within my price range.
+  * 3.1 As a user, I want to see a neatly displayed list of products with visually appealing images, clearly listing the name, price, category and rating of each product so I can decide on which products to view more detail on based on whether they are popular, relevant and within my price range (#1, #2, and #3).
   * 3.2 As a user if there are more than 8 products on the page, the page is paginated in order to maintain the neat look of the site and to avoid endless scrolling for the user.
+  * 3.3 As a user, I want to quickly identify offers and deals so that I can get the best value (#4).
-  * 3.3 As an admin, I want to be able to edit or delete products from the all products page.
+  * 3.4 As an admin, I want to be able to edit or delete products from the all products page.
+  * 3.5 As a user, I can sort the list of available products so that I can easily identify the best value, best rated and categorically sorted products (#11).
+  * 3.6 As a user, I can sort a specific category of product so that I can find the best-priced or best-rated product in a specific category, or sort by name in that category (#12).
+  * 3.7 As a user, I can sort multiple categories of products simultaneously so that I can find the best-priced or best-rated products across broad categories, such as "clothing" and "accessories" (#13).
+  * 3.8

 **Feature 4.
 Category-specific product page**